Feet Wound care in Outaouais

 It is a particular problem because neuropathic patients often do not feel pain, which can easily be the case for a healthy person without neuropathy.
 As a consequence, the consultation may be delayed, which will greatly increase complication risks.

-Daily care under the proper supervision of your podiatrist, who will be able to establish a good treatment plan, will be recommended so that healing is complete and any risk of infection is avoided.
-During the healing process and then as a precaution, your podiatrist will recommend wearing an orthosis to reduce problematic pressure points under the feet.
+Daily care under the proper supervision of our podiatrist at Clinique podiatrique de l’Outaouais, who will be able to establish a good treatment plan, so that healing is complete and any risk of infection is avoided.
+During the healing process and then as a precaution, your podiatrist will recommend wearing an orthosis to reduce problematic pressure points under your feet.

 Arterial ulcers can appear in patients with a very bad blood flow in lower limbs.
 This type of wound is often painful.
 It looks like a very focal necrosis and is usually located at the tip of the toes.
-Your podiatrist will be able to evaluate if there is a pedal pulse with a Doppler.
+Your podiatrist assigned to you by Clinique podiatrique de l’Outaouais will be able to evaluate if there is a pedal pulse with a Doppler.

 Venous wounds form when the venous system is compromised and the venous return towards the heart is inadequate.
 A venous slowing phenomenon then occurs, which implies a venous stasis.
 This type of ulcer can be observed mostly on the inside face of the leg, near the ankle.

 This type of wound must be treated with proper dressings and compression.
-The initial step before starting any treatment is to be properly diagnosed by your podiatrist.
+The initial step before starting any treatment is to be properly diagnosed by your podiatrist at Clinique podiatrique de l’Outaouais.
 Afterwards, the follow-up until the end of the healing process is equally essential.

 Diabetic neuropathic foot that suffered micro fractures and subluxations over time is called “Charcot’s foot” and is cradle-shaped.
 Those bone changes are not necessarily linked to injuries or accidents and are often painless in diabetic neuropathic patients.
 In the first stages of progression, the affected foot is red and very swollen.